Learning overcomplete, low coherence dictionaries with linear inference: Methods

 \subsection{Model implementation}

-All models were implemented in Theano \citep{Theano2016} and trained using L-BFGS-B~\citep{Byrd1995} and the norm-ball projection \citep{Le2011} to keep the bases normalized.
+All models were implemented in Theano~\cite{Theano2016}.
+ICA models, with the exception of the Coherence cost, were trained using the L-BFGS-B~\cite{Byrd1995} implementation in SciPy~\cite{Jones2001}.
+FISTA~\cite{beck2009} was used for MAP inference in the sparse coding model and the weights were learned using L-BFGS-B. All weights were training with the norm-ball projection~\cite{Le2011} to keep the bases normalized.
 A repository with code to reproduce the results will be posted online.
+For ICA models with coherence costs, the coherence control cost with no sparsity penalty ($\lambda=0$) was used as the objective for Figs~\ref{fig:simulations} and~\ref{fig:flat}.